Get Better Accounting for Shopify with A2X for Shopify

 Where it all started

-A2X is the brainchild of two software engineers – Ashley Schroder and Paul Grey – and is founded on ten years’ worth of experience working with Amazon’s marketplace systems.
+A2X is the brainchild of two software engineers – Ashley Schroder and Paul Grey.
+Founded on ten years’ worth of experience working with Amazon’s marketplace systems.
 Both Ashley and Paul have been selling internationally with Amazon and FBA since 2008, knowing all too well from first-hand experience the accounting challenges faced by Amazon and Shopify sellers.

 How A2X for Shopify works

-At its core, A2X for Shopify is an integrator and is designed to help your e-commerce platform and your accounting software work better together.
-That’s not to say either platform won’t work without A2X – but they certainly won’t work as efficiently.
+At its core, A2X for Shopify is an integrator and is designed to help your ecommerce platform and your accounting software work more efficiently together.

 You’ll find, as your business grows and order numbers increase in volume, importing Shopify pay-outs data into your accounting software will quickly become a mammoth task.

-Manually transferring data using spreadsheets requires a lot of manpower.
+Manually transferring data using spreadsheets requires a lot of manpower, and can easily result in errors.
 This is where the real value of an integrator app becomes obvious.

 Your Shopify pay-outs comprise several different transactions – sales revenue, transaction fees, refunds, plus other data.